adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 ### Incident Management

-Ability to efficiently alert and notify engineers when business-impacting incidents/outages occure, as well as providing tools for managing those incidents.
+Ability to efficiently alert and notify engineers when business-impacting incidents/outages occur, as well as providing tools for managing those incidents.
 This includes:

 * Incident management dashboards
 * Incident management virtual situation rooms